UFC 70: Nations Collide: Predictions & Analysis

 A few statistical edges stand out.
 Bisping throws significantly more leather — a 3.3 sig. strike per minute gap.
 Bisping is far more active with takedowns, averaging 4.4 more per 15 minutes.
 Bisping has tighter striking defense, making opponents miss more often.

 The Pick: Michael Bisping over Elvis Sinosic.
-The model is firm on this one: Bisping at 79%.
+The model gives Bisping a slight nod at 60% — this could easily go either way.

 Lyoto Machida vs David Heath